-Eguana designs, markets, manufactures, and manages networked fleets of energy storage systems that deliver a full suite of grid services to utilities to accelerate power grid modernization.
-The energy transition is driving increased electrification of our energy systems, and energy storage will be a major enabler of that transition.
-Eguana's energy storage systems ("ESS") are installed on customer premises at the edge of the grid, where electricity is consumed, and operated as a VPP through the Eguana Cloud fleet management software platform.
+Eguana designs, manufactures, markets, and manages networked fleets of energy storage systems that deliver a full suite of grid services to utilities to accelerate power grid modernization.
+The energy transition is driving increased electrification of our energy systems, and energy storage will be a critical enabler of that transition.
+Eguana's ESS' are installed on customer premises, at the edge of the grid, where electricity is consumed, and operated as an aggregated fleet delivering VPP services through the Eguana Cloud fleet management software platform.
+Eguana's hardware and software platforms have been completely designed in North America to deliver a fully integrated, single point solution, for utilities and stakeholders.
 These energy storage systems can be utility or customer owned and deliver value to each stakeholder through a mix of grid services for the utility and backup power and bill savings to the customer, depending on the commercial agreement between the utility and the customer, all managed by the Eguana Cloud platform.

-Eguana's proprietary power control system ("PCS") and Cloud technologies consists of 4 key modules that have been internally developed for specific stakeholders.
-The modules including the Engage for consumers, the Ensight for installers, Exchange for utility, and Edge for distribution system operators, form the backbone of the complete Eguana solution.
-The Company sources battery cells from leading global lithium battery partners, to ensure cost and technology competitiveness, which are then fully integrated with the PCS and Cloud gateway to deliver a complete VPP enabled Energy Storage System.
-Once installed, the networked fleet of ESS' can be programmed and dispatched through Eguana Exchange to deliver system-wide services such as frequency control or demand response, or through Eguana Edge to provide local support for feeders such as load balancing and voltage levelling to enable additional capacity required to manage increased energy demand from population growth and higher penetration of EV charging and rooftop solar along the feeder.
+Eguana's proprietary and patented power control system ("PCS") and Cloud platform, which consists of 4 key modules, have been internally developed for specific stakeholders and VPP applications.
+The Eguana Cloud modules include Engage, consumer drive app, Ensight, installer driven, Exchange, developed for utility and fleet management, and Edge, developed for distribution system operators, form the backbone of the complete Eguana solution.
+The Company sources battery cells from leading global lithium battery partners, to ensure cost and technology competitiveness, which are then fully integrated with the PCS and Cloud gateway to deliver a complete, fully integrated, VPP enabled Energy Storage solution.
+Once installed, the networked fleet of ESS' can be programmed and dispatched through Eguana Exchange to deliver system-wide services such as frequency control or demand response, or through Eguana Edge to provide local, real time, support for feeder line management such as load balancing and voltage levelling, to enable additional capacity required to manage increased energy demand from population growth, higher penetration of EV charging, and rooftop solar along the feeder.